-- The adjunct was easy to approach every time and every where, and was always helpful, - His input into the course has dramatically improved students' understanding of the material, enlivened the experience, and made the course more meaningful, - Many students felt that the adjunct faculty was eminently qualified to teach Foundation Engineering by himself, should the need arise.
+- The adjunct was easy to approach every time and everywhere, and was always helpful, - His input into the course has dramatically improved students' understanding of the material, enlivened the experience, and made the course more meaningful, - Many students felt that the adjunct faculty was eminently qualified to teach Foundation Engineering by himself, should the need arise.
 On the other hand, a considerable number of the ex-students approved of the arrangement, i.e., having the two instructors in the classroom; and many argued that Foundation Engineering could not have been delivered as effectively, had it not been for the two instructors working harmoniously together in planning and delivery of the course material, - Some students expressed their desire to see similar arrangement be implemented in other Civil Engineering courses; particularly in design and construction type courses, - The field trips, planned and conducted by the adjunct, were described as: very useful, particularly in developing an awareness of how soil exploration work is performed in the locale.
-Also, their comments on the value and benefits derived from the Plate Load test and the settlement monitoring site were equally positive.
+Also, their comments on the value and benefits derived from the Plate Load test; and from the settlement monitoring site, were equally positive.

 The experience reported on here was repeated several times; and a number of minor changes, mostly in sequencing teaching material, were since introduced.
 The experience has gained momentum, and has since been applied to other engineering courses in the same institution.
+Other concerns noted in the literature (15, 16, 17) need to be looked into, prior to the adoption and implementation of a selected plan.